Blog Layout

 Emotional Self-Regulation for You and Your Children (and How a Parenting Coach Can Help)

-Peaceful parenting is all about reconditioning ourselves away from the power-over or power-under methods of parenting that have been taught for centuries, towards a more empowered, peaceful and connection-based way of parenting.
+Empowered parenting is all about reconditioning ourselves away from the power-over or power-under methods of parenting that have been taught for centuries toward a more empowered, peaceful, and connection-based way of parenting.

 Holding space and providing this key information to parents is just one of the roles an Empowered Parenting Coach plays in the lives of their clients.